 - 1. Start from this position:

 - a. dScript Editor closed down.

-- b. dS1242 not connected or powered.
+- b. dS3484 not connected or powered.

-- 2. Power-up the dS1242.
+- 2. Power-up the dS3484.

 - 3. Hold down the reset button for a couple of seconds until the red LED comes on.
 This indicates the module is in boot-loader mode.

 - 4. Connect the USB lead to the PC.
-If windows wants a driver, point it to the USB driver folder and install the driver from there.
+If windows wants a driver, point it to the USB driver

+folder and install the driver from there.

 5. Run the dScript editor.
 Look in Help→About and check you have the latest version of dScript.
-In this case 4.03 v1.01 indicates it's the boot-loader that is running.

-If you have an earlier version you should uninstall it and install the new version from the installation folder, then start these instructions from the beginning.
-Older versions will not work with the new application.

-6. Now look in the Module panel, you should see:
+- 6. If you have an earlier version you should uninstall it and install the new version from the installation folder, then start these instructions from the beginning.
+Older versions will not work with the new application. - 7.
+Now look in the Module panel, you should see:

-- 7. Load the project: File→Open project \dScriptPublish\Examples\app-dS1242-v4-03\app-dS1242-v4-03.dsj - 8.
-Substitute the path for where you placed the dScriptPublish folder.
-Click the blue world button if you need to search for the folder. - 9.
+- v1.1 indicates it's the boot-loader that is running. - 8.
+Load the project: File→Open project \dScriptPublish-4-03\Examples\app-dS3484-v4-03\app-dS3484-v4-03.dsj - 9.
 Click the build button (white triangle on green button).
 This will update the system firmware and load the application.